ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 exchange keys is very similar to the flow of static RSA.
 The main difference is that after sending the certificate the server will also send a `ServerKeyExchange` message.
-This message contains either the parameters of a DH group or of an elliptic curve, paired with an ephemeral (EC)DH public key computed by the server.
+This message contains either the parameters of a DH group or of an elliptic curve, paired with an ephemeral public key computed by the server.

 {% img /images/tls-hs-ecdhe.png 600 Full TLS v1.2 Handshake with Ephemeral Diffie-Hellman Key Exchange %}